OriginTools/origintools.github.io/README.md

-> We are in no way affiliated with or endorsed by Mojang, AB or Piston Solutions.
+> We are in no way affiliated with or endorsed by *Mojang, AB* or *Piston Solutions*.

 ![logo](./logo.png)